Safe Navigation of Bipedal Robots via Koopman Operator-Based Model Predictive Control: Results

+For the \textit{Corridor} environments, we randomly sample 20 pairs of start and goal positions across the corridor.
+The goal is to reach the goal by crossing the corridor in 10 seconds.
+For the \textit{Maze} environments, we sample 5 start and goal position pairs, and the task is to reach the goal within 50 seconds.
+This totals up to 50 navigation scenarios.

-The navigation framework is tested on three different maps with randomized start and goal selection.
-To decouple the vision and focus on the effectiveness of our planning framework, we assume the positions and shapes of the obstacles are known.
-High-level planners are designed to find rough waypoints, which are used as reference trajectories for the MPC controller.
+To isolate planning performance from perception, we assume obstacle positions and shapes are known.
+A high-level planner generates sparse waypoints using A*~\cite{hart1968formal}, which serve as reference trajectories for the MPC controller.

-\textbf{Navigation Environments}: We test the effectiveness of our learned models by deploying the robots in 3 different navigation environments: \textbf{i)} \textit{corridor 1}: a wider corridor with a 70cm gap, \textbf{ii)} \textit{corridor 2}: a narrower corridor with a 55cm gap, and \textbf{iii)} \textit{maze}: an artifact maze~\cite{thirugnanam2022safety}.
-For each of the navigation environments, we randomize start and goal positions.
-We then randomly sample 10 combination of start position and goal position pairs.

-\textbf{High-Level Planner}: To navigate complex environments such as mazes, using a search-based high level planner enables creating rough routes toward goals.
-For each of the environments, we utilize an A* algorithm~\cite{hart1968formal} to create a global path from the start to the goal.
-At each step of MPC, we truncate the goal and create a local trajectory based on the current position of the robot.

-\textbf{MPC Controller}: Based on the desired local trajectory obtained from the high-level planner, we use MPC to compute velocity commands for the low-level controller.
-We follow the objective in \ref{sec:KoopmanMPC}.
-Here, we model the geometry of the robot using three circles with a radius of $25$cm, which are equally distributed along the body.
-The safety constraint is then computed based on the distance between each circle and the polytope modeling of obstacles.
-The optimization is solved using IPOPT interfaced through CasADi\cite{Andersson2019}.
-It's worth noting that utilizing linear dynamics learned through multi-layer perceptron leads to poor MPC performance due to nonlinear equality constraints.

-Experiment results for \textit{Linear Integrator}, \textit{Component-wise Linear}, and \textit{Unified Linear} models are depicted in Table~\ref{tab:navigation}.
-We measure \textbf{i)} seconds taken to reach destination, \textbf{ii)} the number of collisions occurred during navigation, and \textbf{iii)} the success rate of the navigation.
-Here, the success is determined based on whether the robot was able to reach the destination in a desired time window, where we give 6 seconds for corridors and 30 seconds for maze environments.
-We did not terminate the episode upon minor collisions.
-However, when the robot fell down and were not be able to recover, we marked them as failure cases.

-Overall, the learned \textit{Unified Linear} model demonstrates the best performance with the lowest number of collisions.
-This trend becomes more distinctive when it comes to more challenging environments, such as \textit{Maze (width=0.75)} and \textit{Maze (width=0.7)}, where the \textit{Unified Linear} model made collisions near 68\% or 44\% of the second-best method, the \textit{Component-wise Linear} model.
-Therefore, we can conclude that the proposed safe navigation framework shows good performance even in complex environments, which have much more dense obstacles compared to the previous works~\cite{liao2023walking}.

-However, the \textit{Linear Integrator} model was often unable to succeed the tasks due to significant collisions, making the body fall down.
-Or, it faced too much deviation from the desired trajectory that it was not able to find adequate commands.
-Because we did not record additional collisions after the termination, this model achieved the least collisions in \textit{Corridor 2} with the worst success rate of $55$\%.